somyay730-sys/stock-predication-/README.md

 # Stock Price Trend

-The following graph illustrates the overall movement of TCS stock prices from 2018 to 2025.
+The following graph illustrates the overall movement of TCS stock closing prices from 2018 to 2025.

 ![Stock Price Trend](Figure_1.png)